Lesson 10 More on the Euler Equation

 You may change your mind as often as you wish.
 When you are satisfied with your responses click the SUBMIT button.

+I received no help from anyone on this assignment.
 I received help from someone on this assignment (document in comments section).